fmhy/edit/docs/torrentpiracyguide.md

 ## ▷ Aggregators

 **Warning** - Aggregators include many sources, so it's best to avoid using them for software and games.
-Avoid users in the [Unsafe](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/unsafe-sites/) or [Untrusted](https://rentry.org/pgames#untrusted-uploaders) lists.
+Avoid sites and uploaders listed on the [Unsafe Sites](https://www.reddit.com/r/FREEMEDIAHECKYEAH/comments/10bh0h9/unsafe_sites_software_thread/) page.

 ***